Cat & Dog Imaging in Fairfax, VA

 When performing a thorough exam on your pet, a routine physical is not always enough.
-To detect internal changes or run pre-surgical blood work, pet diagnostics are the best option for evaluating the current state of your pet’s internal systems.
+To detect internal changes or run pre-surgical blood work, cat and dog imaging & diagnostics are the best option for evaluating the current state of your pet’s internal systems.
 Here in Fairfax, we offer a variety of tools and methods for assessing the condition of your pet’s blood, internal organs and bones, and obtaining results promptly and with great accuracy.
-These include cat and dog x-ray, ultrasound, lab testing and more.
+These include x-ray, ultrasound, lab testing and more.
 Call us at (703) 273-2110 to make an appointment today!

 There are several different ways we can see what is going on inside your pet, either for routine wellness purposes or to identify the cause of their illness or injury.
-Our pet diagnostic services include:
+Our cat and dog imaging & diagnostic services include:

 - In-house laboratory testing

 - Heartworm test